-- 1. Any middle school student who fails 1 or 2 units of work during the previous marking period, or any high school student during the "start of the season snapshots", will be placed on academic probation for a 10 day period and required to sign an academic probation student contract. - 2.
+- 1. Any student who fails 1 or 2 units of work during the previous marking period is required to complete a Sports Participation Waiver Form.
+If the waiver is successful the student will be placed on Academic Probation for a 10 school day period and required to sign an Academic Probation Contract.
+(Appendix A-flow chart) - a.
 The student will be eligible to participate in any activity representing the school during this 10 school day period.
-At the end of this time the student has to obtain passing grades in all units of work. - 3.
-If at the end of the probation period the student is unable to maintain passing grades the student will be deemed ineligible to participate for the remainder of

-- that activity. - If a student is successful in maintaining passing grades the student will be monitored every 10 school days for the remainder of the activity to determine continued eligibility. - 5.
-Students failing more than 2 units of work will not qualify for probation and therefore be ruled ineligible for participation. - 6.
-Students failing 1 or 2 units of work at the end of the school year will have the probation period start at the beginning of the next school year. - 7.
-The grades will be checked at the end of the first 10 days of school; if grades have not been posted, this will be handled on a case-by-case basis with the assistance of administration. - 8.
-Academic probation will begin on the first day of school.
-Participants will be allowed to start at the beginning of the fall season, prior to the beginning of school. - 9.
-Academic Probation will be limited to once per school year. - 10.
-Grades will be monitored by the Guidance Department, the Athletic Director, and/or the Activity's Advisor.
+At the end of this time the student is required to have passing grades in all units of work.
+It is the students responsibility to complete the biweekly Acceptable Grades Form and hand it to the Athletic Director at the end of the 10th day (Appendix B). - b.
+At the end of the Probation Period when a student is unable to maintain passing grades the student will be deemed ineligible to participate for the remainder of that activity/sports season. - c.
+When a student is successful in maintaining passing grades, the student will be monitored every 10 school days for the remainder of the activity to determine continued eligibility.
+For monitoring, it is the students responsibility to hand in the Acceptable Grades Form at the end of each 10-day period. - d.
+Students failing more than 2 units of work will not qualify for probation and therefore be ineligible for participation. - 2.
+Academic Probation will be limited to once per school year. - 3.
+Grades will be monitored by the Athletic Director and the School Counseling Office